lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 identify illegitimate fragments.

-Further attacks may involve sending overlapped fragments (i.e. comprising some overlapping parts of the original datagram) or announcing a datagram size in the first fragment that does not reflect the actual amount of data carried by the fragments.
+Further attacks may involve sending overlapped fragments (i.e. comprising some overlapping parts of the original IPv6 datagram).
-Implementers should make sure that correct operation is not affected by such events.
+Implementers should make sure that correct operation is not affected by such event.

 # Acknowledgements